izderadicka/pdfparser/README.md

 ldconfig
 ```

-Available under GPL v3 license (libpoppler is also GPL).
+Available under GPL v3 or any later version license (libpoppler is also GPL).